List of tallest buildings in Tel Aviv

 This list of the tallest buildings in Tel Aviv ranks buildings in Tel Aviv, Israel by their height.
 Tel Aviv is the second-largest city in the State of Israel.
 Some of the tallest buildings in Israel are located in Tel Aviv as well as Ramat Gan.
 Tel Aviv is noted for its recent development as a hub in high-rise buildings due to its soaring price of real estate.
-Almost all the buildings above 100 metres were built within the past two decades.
+Almost all the buildings above 100 meters were built within the past two decades.

 From 1965 to 1999, Israel's first skyscraper, the Shalom Meir Tower, was the country's tallest building.
-The current tallest building in Tel Aviv is the Azrieli Sarona Tower.
+The current tallest building in Tel Aviv is the Beyond Tower, with the Azrieli Spiral Tower expected to soon overpass it in rankings, followed by larger skyscrapers such as the Vertical Bursa.

 Tallest buildings

 Above 150 m

 This list ranks Tel Aviv skyscrapers that stand at least 150 m tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings; they are listed in order of floor count, then alphabetically.
 The "Year" column indicates the year in which a building was completed.